Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Other conditions and diseases

 Certain conditions such as GERD or Gastro-esophageal reflux disease can cause damage to the esophagus, which is anatomically close to the xiphoid process.
-Because of their proximity, injury to the esophagus may result to pain in the also cause pain in the xiphoid process.
+Because of their proximity, injury to the esophagus may result in pain in the xiphoid process.
 GERD also triggers somato-visceral pain in the area due to symptoms like heartburn.

 Breif Observation of Xiphoid Process Pain